zeroluck/docs/sources/faq/troubleshooting.md

 member: inum=tempadmin,ou=people,o=@!f9cc.d762.4778.1032!0001!2c72.bb87,o=gluu
 ```

-Please again note the strings' segment marked with bold: you will have to substitute contents of the "dn:" string with dn of your own Gluu Manager Group which you've acquired on step 2), and for "member:" string you will have to use the dn of tempadmin user (the one you specified in 1st line of the file in step 4)
+Again, please note the strings' segment marked with bold: you will have
+to substitute contents of the "dn:" string with dn of your own Gluu
+Manager Group which you've acquired in step 2), and for "member:" string
+you will have to use the dn of tempadmin user (the one you already
+specified in the 1st line of the file in step 4).

 7) Run this command: